 So you have a Ouija board, and you want to start asking questions.
 For best results, Ouija boards usually need at least two people.
-So gather someone you trust and start asking questions.
+So gather someone you trust and decide on the best questions to ask a Ouija board.

 Plan ahead to create the right atmosphere for questioning a Ouija board.
 The atmosphere narrows the world down to just the board and the questioners, enhancing the mysterious effect with little to no distractions.
-Follow the original guidelines for using a Ouija board.
+Follow the original guidelines for using a Ouija board and the right Ouija board questions.

 - Shut off lights and use candles when possible.